Connect to a branch: 08457 28 28 28

 Sorry… this page cannot be viewed on mobile devices

 *£20 Off when you reserve online - Minimum hire value of £50.
 Discount does not apply to OneCall products, equipment sales or consumables.
 Discount applied at the end of the hire.
+Discount is per order and not per item.
 For ROI €20 Off when you reserve online - Minimum hire value of €50.
 This offer can not be used in conjunction with other offers.
 All prices quoted are ex VAT.

 Copyright © 2014 HSS Hire Service Group Limited.
 All rights reserved